 That is my biggest complaint and one I have with games from another publisher as well.
 They don’t seem to want you to play their entire game to get rewarded with the platinum, a trophy which should be for those who see and do everything. this may be an issue I have personally, or maybe you feel the same as me?
 Either way, I really wished they had dropped small DLC trophy packs with each episode so we had a reason to experiment outside of doing it based on our curiosity.

 So, the question I asked at the beginning of the review was “is The Council: Complete Season worth picking up if you haven’t already got your toes wet” – my answer to this would be an outstanding “yes”.
 With the demise of Telltale and a clear gap in the market, there are a few games I would highly recommend people check out, smaller games which they may not have even heard about before.
 These would be Black Mirror, State of Mind, Dream Chapters, Kings Quest, The Journey Down, Syberia 3, and The Council.
 There are more, but these are the ones I feel people may have overlooked and not given a second chance to.
-Each one is their own adventure into the fantastical whilst following a compelling story with many twists and turns as well as a few with branching stories.
+Each one is their own adventure into the fantastical whilst following a compelling story with many twists and turns as well as a few branching stories.

 The Council was a breath of fresh air for me in the stale Telltale-ran genre.
 Sure, Telltale used to make good games, but the constant release of the same game only with a new skin started to get old.
 They had put behind them the ‘adventure’ part of their games as The Walking Dead became popular, and opted for a more story-driven ‘interactive’ storybook instead.
 The Council gives you a lot more interactions, choices that matter, pathways that open and close based on your style of play, and it shows how you can combine narrative and puzzles together to create an interesting and intriguing story without turning into a visual novel.
 Btw, I don’t have anything against Visual Novels, one of my favourite games of the year is one (428: Shibuya Scramble), but that’s a different genre.

 To sum it up, yes, I do recommend it and I would say that anyone who enjoyed early Telltale games, and their final Walking Dead episodes (as they were good), will really enjoy The Council.
-Everyone else, if you like a good narrative story which has you wondering ‘what if’ all the time as you get the urge to replay the game to find out what happens when you try something else out, then you should certainly pick up The Council: Complete Season today.
+Everyone else, if you like a good narrative story that has you wondering ‘what if’ all the time as you get the urge to replay the game to find out what happens when you try something else out, then you should certainly pick up The Council: Complete Season today.

 Official Trailer (The SquareXO score is mine):